thib1984/pybirdsreynolds/README.md

 # pybirdsreynolds
-pybirdsreynolds is an interactive simulation of bird flocking behavior using Reynolds rules
+pybirdsreynolds is a simulation of bird flocking behavior using Reynolds rules

 # Installation/Upgrade